flowbased/fbp-diff/doc/braindump.md

     - foo CONN -> IN bar

 How should these lines be sorted?
-Ideally the adjacency would be taken into account.
-All
+Ideally the adjacency of graph would be taken into account, so related changes are grouped together.
+Most changes are relative to a particular *node*, so sorting by affected source/target might be an OK starting point.
+It is also relatively common for graphs to 'flow' left-to-right, so that is ideally respected too.

 ## summary mode: